 What are the food preparation options?

-- Bring uncooked, unprepared food only and cook it in YouthCare’s commercial kitchen.
+- Bring uncooked, unprepared food (40 to 50 servings) and cook it in YouthCare’s commercial kitchen.
 Please include a vegan entree option, fruit, and vegetables.

 - Donate money to cover the cost of food.
 We recommend $250 to cover the total cost of the meal, however, any amount is appreciated to assist in meal costs.
 Visit the donate page and in the comment section when you are donating, please indicate your donation is intended for meal service at the Orion Center.